ammar-ahmed22/CanvasTemplate/README.md

   npm run start
 ```

-> To watch for changes and re-serve run:
+> To watch for changes in development, run:
 > ```bash
-> yarn run dev
+> npm run dev
 > ```

 ### Using yarn